Strathfield Council is currently reviewing our Local Environmental Plan (LEP).

 How can you be involved?

-There will be opportunity for locals to review and comment on the draft LEP 2021 before it is finalised, during the public exhibition period in the first half of 2021.
+There will be opportunity for locals to review and comment on the draft LEP 2021 before it is finalised, during the public exhibition period.